Information Aggregation with AI Agents: Results

 \section{Results}

-To keep things simple, we first report our results from the first wave (1772 markets), ignoring the information provision treatment.
-We then describe the information provision treatment and show in the Appendix the regressions using the full sample (3500 markets).
+We first report our results from the first wave (1772 markets), for information aggregation (Section \ref{sec:information aggregation}), and trading volume and profits (Section \ref{sec:trading volume profits}), ignoring the information provision treatment.
+In Section \ref{sec:information provision}, we describe the information provision treatment, utilising the full sample of 3500 markets.
 It turns out that most of our results are robust when running the same regressions in the full sample.
 The graphs that we show utilise the full sample.
+In Section \ref{sec:public private comments}, we examine how AI agents use the public and private comments, whereas in Section \ref{sec:frontier models} we conduct a robustness check with the three frontier models from April 2026.